Two migrants die in Channel in attempted small boat crossing | ITV News

 Two migrants have died as they tried to cross the English Channel and reach the UK in a small boat.

-It is understood others who were rescued from the boat have been returned to France on French vessels.
+Others who were rescued from the boat have been returned to France on French vessels, the PA news agency understands.

 French authorities are understood to be leading an investigation into the deaths.